-- 10. Section 190A extended the powers in relation to restraint orders so that orders may include provision authorising an appropriate officer to detain property that: - has been or may be seized under certain seizure powers; or - has been or may be produced in compliance with a production order under section 345;
+- 13. Section 190A extended the powers in relation to restraint orders so that orders may include provision authorising an appropriate officer to detain property that: - has been or may be seized under certain seizure powers; or - has been or may be produced in compliance with a production order under section 345;

 if that property is also subject to a restraint order.

 The seizure powers in question are:

-- o section 195C;
+- section 195C;

-- o section 352; and
+- section 352; and

-- Part 3 or 4 of PACE (NI).
+- Part 3 or 4 of PACE (NI) (including as applied by Order under Article 85(1) of that Order.